rust-lang/book/second-edition/src/ch13-01-closures.md

 In order to make a struct that holds a closure, we need to be able to specify the type of the closure.
-Each closure instance has its own unique anonymous type, so in order to define structs, enums, or function parameters that use closures, we use generics and trait bounds like we discussed in Chapter 10.
+Each closure instance has its own unique anonymous
+type: that is, even if two closures have the same signature, their types are still considered to be different.
+In order to define structs, enums, or function parameters that use closures, we use generics and trait bounds like we discussed in Chapter 10.

 <!-- So Fn is a trait built into the language, is that right?
 I wasn't sure if
 it was just a placeholder here -->